-• Convertible debentures - The net proceeds from the Debentures were allocated between debt and equity components.
+• Convertible debentures - The net proceeds from the Debentures issued in 2020 were allocated between debt and equity components.
 On initial recognition the fair value of the debt was estimated using valuation techniques.
-The Company used its judgement to make assumptions that are mainly based on market conditions existing at the date of the transaction.
-For details of the key assumptions used see Note 16.
+The Company used its judgement to make assumptions that were mainly based on market conditions existing at the date of the transaction.
+For details of the key assumptions used see Note 15.
+The Company does not consider the Judgment and actions taken by the Plaintiff to date in connection with enforcing the Judgment to constitute an event of default or default under the Indenture.